themattchan/liquid-types.el/README.md

 Customizable variables are :

-- `liquid-tip-style` The style for the popup tooltip.
+- `liquid-types-style` The style for the popup tooltip.
 Available styles are `'ascii` and `'balloon`
-- `liquid-tip-checker-name` The name of the checker you run liquidhaskell with
+- `liquid-types-checker-name` The name of the checker you run liquidhaskell with
 --- specify which file prefixes to load.
 Either `'flycheck` or `nil`
-- `liquid-tip-trigger` The available options are double click `'double-mouse-1` and shift-double click `'S-double-mouse-1`, or you can enter a symbol corresponding to a mouse action.
+- `liquid-types-trigger` The available options are double click `'double-mouse-1` and shift-double click `'S-double-mouse-1`, or you can enter a symbol corresponding to a mouse action.